Boana paranaiba: Etymology

+Habitat

+This frog is a habitat generalist, seen in Caatinga, Cerrado, and Atlantic Forests, palm grove marshes, and nearby open areas.
+Scientists have seen it 600 m above sea level and in several protected places: APA da Serra das Gales e da Portaria, APA Serra da Jiboia, MONA Ponte de Pedra do Rio Correntes, and PARES do Jalapão.

+Reproduction

 Male frogs were found singing while seated on the ground or perched on vegetation up to 2 m high.
 Scientists observed superficial scars on the backs of many male frogs and hypothesised they were caused by male-male interactions.